 Top Canadian ETFs

-In addition to the above list of the top 7 best Canadian ETFs, I’ve also listed down 7 more all-time favourites ETFs preferred by Canadians over and over again.
+In addition to the above list of the top 7 best Canadian ETFs, I’ve also listed down 7 more all-time favorite ETFs preferred by Canadians over and over again.

-I’ve compiled the below list by going through numerous Reddit forums and discussions with active investors and Canadians over time over preference and selections.
-Anyways here’s the list:
+I’ve compiled the below list by going through numerous Reddit forums and discussions with active investors and Canadians over time over preferences and selections.
+Anyway here’s the list:

 1. VCN or XIC – VCN is the Canadian Couch Potato’s currently recommended Canadian Equities ETF.